 Inherited from her mother and therefore owned by Meredith, the large house on Queen Ann Hill, Seattle, has seen almost every character live in it, from Meredith’s fellow interns to the next generations of doctors of Grey Sloane Memorial Hospital once she moved out to live with Derek in the woods.

-The house has three bedrooms, and to rent a similar place in 2022, the monthly costs would be an average of $4,200 a month.
+The house has three bedrooms, and to rent a similar place this year, the monthly costs would be an average of $4,200 a month.

 Carrie’s Apartment in ‘Sex and the City’